Franceskling/final_project/README.md

 To predict Walmart sales for 45 stores in aggreate utilizing features like temperature, holiday, CPI, fuel price and unemployment data

 **How are we training our model:**
-We use linear regression to fit the data set, scale and transform the data to predict sales data.
+We use linear regression and random forest regressor to fit the data set, scale and transform the data to predict sales data.
 After that, we compare the test data actual with the predicted value.

-**What is the model's accuracy?**
-Currently, accuracy of the linear regression is 14%.

 **How does this model work?**
 We will use 3 metrics to compare the effectiveness of machine learning model.
 The 3 metrics are: RMSE, MAE, and R-square score.